Gorillas Deluxe is a revamped version of the old MS-DOS game of Gorillas.

 Some people will remember the old QBasic game Gorillas which shipped with MS-DOS 5, where two gorillas sit atop a cityscape trying to kill each other with explosive bananas.
 Well, I present here my revised version of the game – bigger and better than before.
 The game now features an improved user interface (all the rough edges are gone), up to 20 player records with a league table, improved graphics and sound, .ini file configuration and a few more improvements.

-In addition to the Deluxe Edition, I have also posted copies of the orignal Gorillas (ca. 1990) and a fixed copy of the original Gorillas that should solve incompatibility problems with modern computers.
+In addition to the Deluxe Edition, I have also posted copies of the orignal Gorillas (ca. 1990) and a fixed copy of the original Gorillas intended to solve incompatibility problems with faster computers.

 Gorillas Deluxe is available in Czech thanks to the efforts of Jan Stejskal.
 Gorillas Deluxe is also available as a native Windows application.

 Gorillas, Gorillas: Fixed Edition and Gorillas: Deluxe Edition all need a copy of Microsoft QBasic to run.
 A copy of QBasic ships with Gorillas Deluxe, and is available as a separate download also.

 The final development on this game took place while Windows XP was still commonplace, and most people ran 32-bit computers.
 Modern Windows PCs are almost universally 64-bit and no longer run 16-bit MS-DOS applications.
 Gorillas Deluxe therefore requires the use of an MS-DOS emulator (e.g. DOSBox), with the exception of the compiled version, which has no sound.